 When might you need to obtain an order and the effect of a clean break?

 There can be lots of assets that are acquired throughout a marriage including what we refer to as ‘joint assets’.
 A decision will therefore need to be made as to how these assets are going to be divided.
 One of the most important assets within a marriage is the family home, whether this is owned solely by you or your spouse or owned in joint names, a decision will need to be made as to what will happen to this property and if it is sold, how the sale proceeds will be divided.
-It is essential for any agreement to be recorded in a financial consent order to make sure that all assets are dealt with, and a clean break is obtained where appropriate.
-A clean break means that once the financial consent order is approved by the court and implemented, neither party can make any further claims on the others finances.
+Any agreement needs to be recorded in a financial consent order to make sure that all assets are dealt with, and a clean break is obtained where appropriate.
+A clean break means that once the financial consent order is approved by the court and implemented, neither party can make any further claims on the other's finances.
 If a financial consent order is not obtained, there is no time limit for when a financial claim can be made by your spouse.
 Remarriage alters the position and effectively bars the remarried spouse from bringing financial claims in relation to their previous marriage, except in relation to pensions and jointly owned property.

 We recommend even if you decide to apply for the divorce without legal assistance solely or have agreed to a joint application with your spouse that you also seek independent legal advice regarding your finances before you apply for the final order.